Tatort – Royalty Dispute over the Opening Credits

 The plaintiff, a graphic artist, book illustrator, animator and author, had sued Bayerischer Rundfunk and Westdeutscher Rundfunk, two public broadcasters within the ARD network, by way of a so-called "step-by-step action" to refrain from naming another person as the author and to be named in the opening credits of the crime series as its author, as well as to receive further remuneration for the use of the opening credits.

-The plaintiff claimed to be the sole author of the so-called storyboard forming the basis of the opening credits as well as co-author in the filming of the opening credits.
-The plaintiff claimed that there was a conspicuous or gross disproportion between the lump sum remuneration of DM 2,500 paid to the plaintiff more than forty years ago and the benefits accruing to the defendants from the exorbitant use of the "Tatort" opening credits over a period of four decades, which should be compensated for by further payments.
+The plaintiff asserted that she was the sole author of the storyboard forming the basis of the opening credits and a co-author in the filming of the opening credits.
+She claimed a conspicuous or gross disproportion existed between the lump-sum remuneration of DM 2,500 paid to her more than forty years ago and the benefits accrued to the defendants from the exorbitant use of the 'Tatort' opening credits over a period of four decades, which ought to be compensated by further payments.

-In its judgement of 24 March 2010, the District Court largely followed this, granting the plaintiff both the right to be named as the author and a comprehensive right to information in preparation for her claim for payment.
+The Regional Court had largely concurred with this in its judgment of March 24, 2010, by both granting the plaintiff the right to be named as the author and allowing a comprehensive claim for information to prepare her payment claim.

-It upheld the decision of the Regional Court only insofar as the defendants had been prohibited from making the claim and/or having it made that the "Tatort" opening credits had been created by a named employee of Bayerischer Rundfunk/TV.
-According to the Higher Regional Court, this was an act violating the plaintiff's moral right and justifying its claim for injunctive relief, as it was not in accordance with the facts that the person named by the defendants had sole ownership of the "Tatort" credits.
+It only confirmed the Regional Court's decision insofar as the defendants had been prohibited from asserting and/or having asserted that the 'Tatort' opening credits were created by a specifically named employee of Bayerischer Rundfunk/Television.
+This, according to the Higher Regional Court, constituted an infringement of the plaintiff's moral rights and established her claim for injunctive relief, as it did not correspond to the facts that the person named by the defendants held sole authorship of the 'Tatort' opening credits.

-With regard to the additional remuneration claimed by the plaintiff, the Higher Regional Court dismissed the action on the defendant's appeal.
+Regarding the post-remuneration claimed by the plaintiff, the Higher Regional Court dismissed the action upon the defendants' appeal.

 In detail: